openpnp/openpnp/Setup-and-Calibration:-Feeders.md

 * ReferenceTubeFeeder: The simplest feeder which picks from the same location every time.
 Intended to be used with a vibratory tube feeder that presents a part at the same location repeatedly.

+* ReferenceAutoFeeder: A basic auto feeder controller for feeders that feed on their own using hardware.
+Uses a number of Actuators to perform feed operations.

+  See [[ReferenceAutoFeeder]]'s page for more information and help.

+* ReferenceSlotAutoFeeder: A feeder slot system masquerading as a regular feeder.
+Using ReferenceSlotAutoFeeder you can configure slots on advanced feeder systems so that you can easily move feeders from slot to slot.
+Similar to the ReferenceAutoFeeder, it uses Actuators to trigger feeders.

+  See [[ReferenceSlotAutoFeeder]]'s page for more information and help.

 ## Adding a Feeder
 Let's add a Strip Feeder to the machine so that we can test the feeder system.